-188. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
-Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information.

-189. Factors used to determine which risks need treatment may include:

-- risk criteria

-- level of risk

-- uncertainty associated with risk characterisation

-- interactions between substantive risks.

-190. Four risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
+- 189. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
+Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information. - 190.
+Factors used to determine which risks need treatment may include: - risk criteria - level of risk - uncertainty associated with risk characterisation - interactions between substantive risks. - 191.
+Four risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
 In the context of the limits and controls proposed by the applicant, and considering both the short and long term, none of these scenarios were identified as substantive risks.
-The principal reasons for these conclusions are summarised in Table 6 and include:

-- limits on the size and duration of the proposed release - suitability of controls proposed by the applicant to restrict the spread and persistence of the GM safflower plants and their genetic material - the products of the introduced genes are not expected to be toxic - limited ability of GM safflower pollen to disperse outside of trial limits - limited ability of GM safflower to cross with weedy related species - GM safflower plant material is not expected to confer increased fitness to pest species - none of the GM plant material would enter commercial human food or animal feed.

-191. Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM safflower plants into the environment are considered to be negligible.
+The principal reasons for these conclusions are summarised in Table 6 and include: - limits on the size and duration of the proposed release - suitability of controls proposed by the applicant to restrict the spread and persistence of the GM safflower plants and their genetic material - the products of the introduced genes are not expected to be toxic - limited ability of GM safflower pollen to disperse outside of trial limits - limited ability of GM safflower to cross with weedy related species - GM safflower plant material is not expected to confer increased fitness to pest species - none of the GM plant material would enter commercial human food or animal feed. - 192.
+Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM safflower plants into the environment are considered to be negligible.
 The Risk Analysis Framework (OGTR 2013), which guides the risk assessment and risk management process, defines negligible risks as risks of no discernible concern with no present need to invoke actions for mitigation.
 Therefore, no additional controls are required to treat these negligible risks.
-Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment. $^{\rm 3}$
+Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment.

-3 As none of the proposed dealings are considered to pose a significant risk to people or the environment, Section 52(2)(d)(ii) of the Act mandates a minimum period of 30 days for consultation on the RARMP.
+Chapter 2 - Risk assessment 32

+Chapter 2 - Risk assessment 33